 Normally the chlorophyll in an unripe tomato starts to break down at the blossom end and continues around and up the fruit.
 Green shoulders occur when the chlorophyll either does not break down as the fruit ripens or if it breaks down too slowly.
 This can occur for a couple of reasons, both weather-related.
 First, green shoulders can be caused by too much direct sun exposure.
 It may also manifest when temperatures remain high for a prolonged period of time.

 Are Yellow Shoulders the Same Problem?

 No. If the stem end of your tomatoes remains somewhat yellow, it means the fruit was unable to produce lycopene, the pigment that gives tomatoes their wonderful antioxidant properties as well as their red color.
-Lycopene production slows done when the temperature gets warmer than about 75 degrees F., So the cause is similar to green shoulders, but a different pigment is responsible.
+Lycopene production slows done when the temperature gets warmer than about 75 F. So the cause is similar to green shoulders, but a different pigment is responsible.

 What You Can Do to Prevent Green and Yellow Shoulders.

 Once you notice green or yellow shoulders appearing on your ripened tomatoes, it's too late to correct it.
-Like blossom end rot and cracking, one the final symptom appears, there's nothing to be done.
+Like blossom end rot and cracking, once the final symptom appears, there's nothing to be done.

 However, you can take a couple of steps to try and prevent these shoulder problems before they occur.

 1. Make sure your tomato plants have plenty of foliage to shield the tomato fruits.
 Although tomato plants love heat and need plenty of sunshine to ripen their fruits, the sun doesn't have to shine directly on the fruits themselves.
 If you are having a particularly hot summer, the fruits will appreciate some cover.
 Go easy on pruning your tomato plants.